peeratch/captcha/readme.md

+## Do this on root directory ##
-run this command below for testing captcha package.
+run this command below for testing this project.
 ```
     go test -v ./...
 ```